Flair Analog Milk Thermometer

 biszu 150 CHF Shopguthaben sichern →

 You clip the thermometer to the pitcher.
-The stainless steel probe dips into the milk, the pointer shows 14 °C. You attach the steam wand, start stretching.
-The pointer moves — past 30 °C, past 45 °C, into the green marked area on the dial.
-At 60 °C, the "Target" mark appears — you take the pitcher off the wand.
-Three seconds later, the last few degrees climb up due to residual heat.
-Reproducible, without battery, without display, without touch.
+The stainless steel probe dips into the milk, the needle is at 14 °C. You attach the steam wand and begin to steam.
+The needle moves – past 30 °C, past 45 °C, into the marked area on the dial.
+At around 60 °C, you remove the pitcher from the wand; the last few degrees come from residual heat.
+Reproducible, without battery, without display.

-This is the Flair Analog Milk Steaming Thermometer in everyday use.
-A 90-gram tool with a classic dial, stainless steel probe, dual scale (Celsius and Fahrenheit), and a marked target range for milk frothing directly on the display.
-Waterproof — not just splash-resistant.
-If you want reproducible milk temperatures and can do without a touchscreen, this is the most robust option.
-We at Coffee Coaching Club are the exclusive Swiss importer for Flair Espresso.
+This is the Flair Analog Milk Thermometer in everyday use.
+A 90-gram tool with a classic dial, stainless steel probe, dual scale (Celsius and Fahrenheit), and a marked target range directly on the display.
+Fully waterproof – not just splash-proof.
+Coffee Coaching Club is the exclusive Swiss importer of Flair Espresso.

 Waterproof (not just splash-proof)

 The most important distinction from the digital model.
-The Analog is completely waterproof — you can rinse it under the tap, soak it in a cleaning solution, and use it without problems in a wet café environment.
+The analog is completely waterproof – you can rinse it under the tap or soak it in a cleaning solution.
 The display is hermetically sealed, no water can enter.

-On the dial, a colored area for the ideal milk frothing range is marked (typically 60–65 °C for classic drinks).
-You don't have to wonder if 62 °C is too little or too much — you see the pointer move into the marked field, then remove the pitcher.
-A real accelerator when learning, because visual orientation works faster than reading a digital number.
+On the dial, the ideal frothing range is color-coded (typically 55–65 °C for classic drinks).
+You watch the needle move into the marked field and then remove the pitcher.
+When learning, this is often faster than reading a digital number.

 Stainless steel probe for fast measurement

-The probe is made of food-safe stainless steel, fast-responding and durable.
-Reacts in real-time to temperature changes during frothing — important because the temperature rises by several degrees per second.
+The probe is made of food-grade stainless steel, responds quickly, and is durable.
+It reacts in real-time to temperature changes during frothing – important because the temperature rises several degrees per second.

-Unlike the digital thermometer, the Analog does not require power.
-No battery changes, no worries about empty displays in the middle of a dial-in, no electronics that can break.
-Robust for daily use for years.
+Unlike the digital thermometer, the analog one does not require a power supply.
+No battery changes, no empty display in the middle of use, no electronics that can fail.

 Application Milk temperature measurement during frothing